AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ### Existing connections

-If the option Learning Path is&nbsp;disabled&nbsp;in the Admin account,&nbsp;no rows and columns are added in the report.
+If the option Learning Path is disabled in the Admin account, no rows and columns are added in the report.

-If the option Learning Path is&nbsp;enabled&nbsp;in the&nbsp;Admin&nbsp;account,&nbsp;the column "Type" will be populated with Learning Path in case learners are enrolled to it.
+If the option Learning Path is enabled in the Admin account, the column "Type" will be populated with Learning Path in case learners are enrolled to it.

-**Note:**&nbsp;If the flag is enabled and you use an existing connection, a few records may be missed.
+**Note:** If the flag is enabled and you use an existing connection, a few records may be missed.

 ### New connections

-If the option Learning Path is&nbsp;disabled&nbsp;in the&nbsp;Admin&nbsp;account,&nbsp;the training report will consist of the following columns, but will not contain any data.
+If the option Learning Path is disabled in the Admin account, the training report will consist of the following columns, but will not contain any data.

 * **Embedded Path:** Displays the name of the Learning Program
 * **Embedded Path ID:** Displays the IDs for the Learning Program.
-* **Embedded Course ID:** Displays the IDs of courses that are inside a Learning Path.&nbsp;
+* **Embedded Course ID:** Displays the IDs of courses that are inside a Learning Path.

 Also, for new connections in accounts where Learning Path is enabled, the three new columns will appear, and all data will flow.

-In addition, the report will contain the column type&nbsp;Learning Path (Higher Level)&nbsp;for all learners who are&nbsp;enrolled in&nbsp;a Learning Path.
+In addition, the report will contain the column type Learning Path (Higher Level) for all learners who are enrolled in a Learning Path.

-In the&nbsp;Type&nbsp;column,&nbsp;the Learning&nbsp;Program will be renamed as&nbsp;Learning&nbsp;Path.
-For existing connections, there will be no change.&nbsp;
+In the Type column, the Learning Program will be renamed as Learning Path.
+For existing connections, there will be no change.

 # Learning Manager FTP connector {#ftpconnector}

 Using the FTP connector, you can integrate Learning Manager with arbitrary external systems to automate data synchronization.
 It is expected that external systems can export data in a CSV format and place it in the appropriate folder of the Learning Manager FTP account.
-FTP connector capabilities are as follows:&nbsp;
+FTP connector capabilities are as follows:

 You can also use the Box connector for data migration, user  import,  and data export.
 For more information, see [Box connector.](connectors.md#main-pars_header_302653946)

 ## Data import {#dataimport}

 User import process allows Learning Manager Administrator to fetch employee details from the Learning Manager FTP service and import them into Learning Manager automatically.
 Using this feature, you can integrate multiple systems by placing the CSV generated by those systems in the appropriate folders of the FTP accounts.
 Learning Manager picks up the CSV files, merges them, and imports the data according to the schedule.
-Refer to Scheduling feature for more information.&nbsp;
+Refer to Scheduling feature for more information.

 **Map attributes**